clover/codelab-remote-pay-cloud/README.md

 };
 ```

-Refresh the page, re-connect to the device, and wait for the device to be connected and ready.
+Refresh the page, reconnect to the device, and wait for the device to be connected and ready.
 Click the 'Hello World' button, and check that "Hello World" is rendered on the Clover device.
 In practice, the `showMessage` method can be used to display a custom welcome message or deal of the day.

 This message will not disappear until another `CloverConnector` method is invoked, so let's invoke `showWelcomeScreen` after a timeout.